deadbok/ntp-led-clock/README.md

     - [ ] NTP code
     - [ ] Web server code
     - [ ] Web page for configuration
       - [ ] Configuration from web page to and from clock
       - [ ] Set AP mode when no WiFi connection could be established
+      - [ ] Get time-zone from browser